Wednesday, August 31, 2022

 [© National Portrait Gallery, London, NPG Ax160669]

 In a letter to Michael Field, he wrote about her charm.
-In his diary he noted that he attended a concert in Chelsea with Mary Berenson and Michael Field's older half, Katherine Bradley, and that the music of Bach and Beethoven gave him a stabbing headache.
+In his diary he noted that he attended a concert in Chelsea with Mary Berenson and Michael Field's older half, Katharine Bradley, and that the music of Bach and Beethoven gave him a stabbing headache.
 A year later, in March 1905, Ricketts and Shannon were having lunch at Villa I Tatti.
 They liked Mary but found Bernhard unsympathetic, although they shared some vitriolic opinions about fellow art historians.

 Charles Ricketts to Michael Field, 29 July 1904